EmberNoGlow/SDF-Model-Editor-Demo/SECURITY.md

 *   Issues in third-party libraries that we do not control.
 *   Denial of Service (DoS) vulnerabilities that require physical access or massive network resources.
 *   Social engineering or physical attacks against maintainers.
-*   Vulnerabilities in infrastructure (e.g., GitHub/GitLab configuration, build services) managed by the platform provider.
+*   Vulnerabilities in infrastructure managed by the platform provider.

 ### Legal Notes